Public Works Department

 The Public Works Department (email here) is responsible for the maintenance, planning, and administration of the City's infrastructure.
 This infrastructure includes city roadways, waterlines, sewers, curbs, and sidewalks.
 Other responsibilities of the department include stormwater and floodplain management.

-General Services, Water Treatment, Wastewater Treatment, and the Zoning Department all fall under the jurisdiction of Public Works.
+General Services, Water Treatment, and Wastewater Treatment all fall under the jurisdiction of Public Works.

 Annual Request for Statements of Qualifications for Professional Services